 Vehicles used for home delivery by an MTC shall be owned or leased by the MTC and shall be properly registered as commercial vehicles, inspected and insured in the Commonwealth of Massachusetts.

-Vehicles and transportation operations of an MTC shall comply with 935 CMR 501.105(13) and 935 CMR 501.110(7).
+Vehicles and transportation operations of an MTC shall comply with 935 CMR 501.105(13): Transportation Between MTCs and 935 CMR 501.110(7): Security Requirements for MTC Home Delivery Operations.

 The MTC shall maintain a separate log for each vehicle in use for home deliveries.
 For each delivery, the MTC shall record: